levicherrin/aws-web-hosting/README.md

 Finally, copy the POST invoke url and include the url in the website's contact form script.
 The invoke url should look similar to `https://dfh341235s.execute-api.us-east-1.amazonaws.com/01/contactme`

-## Phase5 - Continuous Delivery and Version Control
+## Phase5 - Continuous Deployment and Version Control
 Why: Automate deployment of website changes

 What: